 The Lycan 2.0 is an update to the well-received trail running shoe from La Sportiva.
-This second outing is fundamentally a clone of its predecessor in all but one aspect: the outsole unit has now been configured to accept separately purchased AT-Spikes (screw-on metal nodes that aim to heighten traction.
+This second outing is fundamentally a clone of its predecessor in all but one aspect: the outsole unit now accepts separately purchased AT-Spikes (screw-on metal nodes that heighten traction).

 The standard sizing schemes were used when the Lycan 2.0 was crafted.
 Runners can enjoy their usual choices of size when it comes to this running shoe.
 Still, it is highly beneficial to have personal testing of this product to perceive an accommodating in-shoe feel.

 When it comes to the overall foot-wrap, the elements that contribute to security and wobble-prevention are the curved outline of the platform, and the mesh-and-overlay configuration of the upper unit.
-All of these shoe-parts work together to welcome the foot while also trying to deliver an accommodating hug.
+All of these shoe-parts work together, welcoming the foot while also delivering an accommodating hug.

-The outsole unit of this La Sportiva running shoe is made of the FriXion AT 2.0 rubber compound, a technology that is touted to be highly grippy and long-lasting.
+The outsole unit of this La Sportiva running shoe is made of the FriXion AT 2.0 rubber compound, a technology that was seen by its wearers to be highly grippy and long-lasting.
 Abrasion-resistance is also a trait that is part of the overall design.

 Gripping lugs pockmark the external pad.
-These obvious protrusions are meant to improve the traction capacity of this product, giving the runner with the means to have control over the surfaces.
+These obvious protrusions improve the traction capacity of this product, giving the runner the means to have control over the surfaces.
 The opposite-facing v-groove design offers support during upward and downward traversals.

 The ball and heel of the outsole have points that can be used to integrate separately purchased AT-Spike metal traction nodes.

 The cushioning system is made of an injection-molded ethylene vinyl acetate (IMEVA) piece.
-This technology is tasked with attenuating the impact shock generated by the footfalls and giving energy to the foot for efficient toe-offs.
+This technology attenuates the impact shock generated by the footfalls and gives energy to the foot for efficient toe-offs.